mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   original five-process seal contained 9.586× matched and 9.780× result observations; source and thresholds were unchanged before the predeclared seven-process exact bootstrap cleared the bound.
+- S7 seven-process 96-name recovery against accepted M2:
+  matched-boundary CI-low 10.405×, raw-internal 11.285×, consumer-result
+  10.257×, late-match 20.569×, failure 12.894× and diagnostic-failure
+  39.532×.
+One raw consumer-result process measured 9.792×; it remains disclosed, while the predeclared exact-bootstrap median CI-low is green.
+- S7 seven-process 753-name recovery against accepted M2:
+  matched-boundary CI-low 79.634×, raw-internal 88.585×, consumer-result
+  75.499×, late-match 215.153×, failure 99.144× and diagnostic-failure
+  657.352×.
+- S7 seals CPU, hot-loop, GC/deopt and IC evidence to the final source hashes.
+The staged boundary has no named bailout; its parse-state ICs are monomorphic.
+This is generic local recovery proof only, not Value CSS recovery, a live-consumer receipt or full-subject admission.
 - Corrected 753-name sequence: one process at 78.839×; not a confidence bound and not admission.
 - Corrected 96-name recovery: one process at 9.365× matched-boundary and